chuckstack/chuckstack.github.io/src-ls/terminology.md

 An Entity is a chuck-stack domain dimension that refers to a legal or taxation group.
 A single [Tenant](./terminology.md#tenant) can have many Entities.
 An Entity can belong to only one Tenant.
 A special Entity named "*" (pronounced 'star') is created by default when the chuck-stack is installed.
 By convention, "*" means either default or shared depending on how the organization wishes to use it.

+## Happy Path

+The term "happy path" defines a project management or workflow scenario where everything works perfectly without any errors, exceptions or edge cases.

 ## Instance

 An instance is how the chuck-stack refers to an installation or a unit of something.